-11. At the CLI command, type the command " conf " and enter to the configuration mode.

-12. At the CLI command, type the command "copy tftp firmware <ip-addr> <remote-file>" to upgrade the firmware.

-<remote-file> specifies the file name to download from the TFTP server.

-13. Repeat step 9-11 to enter the configuration mode, and type the command " show info " to show the firmware version, it means that the firmware is updated successfully.
+- 11. At the CLI command, type the command "conf" and enter to the configuration mode. - 12.
+At the CLI command, type the command "copy tftp firmware <ip-addr> <remote-file>" to upgrade the firmware. - <ip-addr> specifies the IP address of the TFTP server. - <remote-file> specifies the file name to download from the TFTP server. - 13.
+Repeat step 9-11 to enter the configuration mode, and type the command " show info " to show the firmware version, it means that the firmware is updated successfully.